dbusteed/databuilder/README.md

 Have you ever needed some dummy data to demonstrate some basic data analysis / machine learning topics?

-DataBuilder can save you time by creating custom data sets within minutes.
+DataBuilder can save you time by creating customized dummy data sets within minutes.

 <br>